Level Up: Starting an Agency with the Licensed Only Agent (LOA) Model

 The vesting agreement is also an important piece to include in your agreement.

 When an independent agent gets appointed, they're vested Day 1, meaning whatever commissions they earn, they continue to receive until that company's vesting requirements are satisfied.
-(As an example, some companies say you're vested Day 1, and those are your commissions as long as your commission amount is at least $300/year.)

-Some will do a vesting period as long as 10 years, but I'd say around 3 years is the most common.
+Some agencies will do a vesting period as long as 10 years, but I'd say around 3 years is the most common.

-You really need a vesting period in your agreement, because those first few years require a ton of time, money, and effort.
-Getting an agent started is an enormous task.
 You may even be in the hole, especially in the first year, so is it fair for that agent to get all the training and support from you and then be able to leave once they're done?
+You need protection as an owner.

-Structuring an LOA Contract
+How to Structure an LOA Contract

 A few items to make sure you include:

-• The vesting agreement
+• Vesting agreement

 • Non-compete based on a radius around your business